cs1302uga/cs1302-tutorials/unix/README.rst

 are interchangeable.
 Your current working directory is the directory that you are currently executing commands in.
-There are other directories, and in Unix, they all organized under a top-most directory called ``/``, representing the root of the filesystem.
-The macOS and Linux operating systems organize their filesystems the same way.
+There are other directories, and in Unix, they all organized under a top-most directory called ``/``, representing the root of the file system.
+The macOS and Linux operating systems organize their file systems the same way.
 If you are coming from a Windows background, then it is not unreasonable to compare ``/`` to the ``C:`` drive.

 For this part of the tutorial, we are going to assume that you have